uccross/skyhookdm-workflows/rook/README.md

 # SkyhookDM-Benchmarks Workflow

-Popper workflow to automate Large-scale tests and benchmarks of SkyhookDM-Ceph in a Kubernetes cluster.
+A set of [Popper](https://getpopper.io) workflows to automate large-scale tests and benchmarks of SkyhookDM-Ceph in a Kubernetes cluster.
+Below given is an exhaustive guide on how to use the workflows to automate Ceph experiments.

 ## Cloning the project